CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

-new image with cargo-crev and cargo_crev_reviews new image with windows cross compile scc chache for faster builds, when repeated.
+new image with cargo-crev and cargo_crev_reviews new image with windows cross compile scchache for faster builds, when repeated? not really important for containers.

 ## cargo crev reviews and advisory